A monstera on the article Monstera Watering Schedule

 Are you searching for the best and correct information about the monstera watering schedule?

-Let’s talk about the monstera watering schedule in detail.
-When you get a new houseplant, one of the first things you should do is to research how much and how often it needs to be watered.
+Let’s discuss the monstera watering schedule in detail.
+When you get a new houseplant, you should research how much and how often to water it.

 Moreover, this is a very precarious equilibrium!